-QUESTIONS: Please send an email with the subject line: Professional Development Award Inquiry to Angela Paprocki, (firstname.lastname@example.org), Awards Committee Chair, with any questions you may have.
+QUESTIONS: Please send an email with any questions and the subject line: Professional Development Award Inquiry to the Awards Committee Chair at email@example.com.

 Dr. Nicole Ausmer (2018) is the director of student activities and leadership development at the University of Cincinnati.
 She will use her scholarship to attend the 2019 Donna M. Bourassa Mid-Level Management Institute, which is a signature education program with the American College Personnel Association.

 Sarah Lack (2018) is an Associate Director of Development for Annual Giving at Ohio University.
 She will use her award to attend the Council for the Advancement and Support of Education District V Conference in Chicago.

 Brittany Arthur Mellon (2018) is an assistant professor in the division of experience-based learning and career education at the University of Cincinnati.
 She plans to use her award to present her research findings at the Conference for Industry and Education Collaboration conference, which is a division of the American Society of Engineering Education.